 POS 399 Topics in Political Science (dependent on topic)

 POS 405 The European Union

 Electives in Other Programs (12 credits)

 Students must complete at least four electives from the list of Approved Internationally-Focused Elective Courses, which is available on the Political Science website at usm.maine.edu/pos.

-In addition to the courses listed above, students in the International Studies Track must achieve competency in a foreign language through the third-year level.
-This competency may be achieved through coursework at USM, through transfer credits from another university, through study abroad, or through background (having lived abroad, being a foreign student, etc.)
+In addition to the courses listed above, students in the International Studies Track must achieve proficiency in a foreign language through the intermediate level.
+This proficiency may be achieved through coursework at USM (i.e. successful completion through FRE202; GER202; SPA202), through transfer credits from another university, through study abroad, or through background (having lived abroad, being a foreign student, etc.)

-In all cases of doubt, the final decision as to whether a student has completed the program’s language requirement rests with the USM Department of Modern Classical Languages & Literatures.
-Students who can show that they have achieved at least third-level in some language other than English need to take no foreign language courses at USM, although they may do so if they wish.
+In all cases of doubt, the final decision as to whether a student has completed the program’s language requirement is determined by a proficiency exam administered by the appropriate faculty member.
+Students who can show that they have achieved at least intermediate-level proficiency in some language other than English need to take no foreign language courses at USM, although they may do so if they wish.